scrapinghub/scrapy-poet/docs/advanced.rst

             # not MyPageObject seem like to be making use of its response
             yield page.to_item()

-Although, if the spider callback is not going to use the ``Response``, but the Page Object makes use of it, the request is not going to be ignored and will be processed, for example:
+Although, if the spider callback is not using ``Response``, but the Page Object uses it, the request is not ignored, for example:

 .. code-block:: python